bitnbytesio/slightjs/README.md

 ## How to use?

 First attach slight.js to your web page.
-Make sure jquery is already atached before using slight.js (Slight depends on jquery).
+Make sure jquery is already attached before using slight.js (Slight depends on jquery).

-** Use the below javascript codes **
+**Use the below javascript codes**

 Note: make sure you have all the page avilable on your host (Used in the below script example or change according to your application)